kdestasio/bidsQC/uoTutorial.md

     - Name the repository EXACTLY what your study folder is named (e.g. if your folder is called Tardis-blue, your repo must also be named Tardis-blue)
     - Do NOT initialize the repository with a README, .gitignore, or license.
     - Click "Create repository"
-    - Make sure you are in your study directory.
+    - At the your command line, make sure you are in your study directory.
 If you are not `cd` into it.
     - Follow the instructions to "create a new repository on the command line" by copy and pasting each command into your terminal.
     - Be sure to add, commit, and push the bidsQC directory and contents as well.
+        `git add bidsQC/; git commit -m "Add bidsQC directory.
+Contents from https://github.com/kdestasio/bidsQC.git"; git push`
     - You may need to generate a Personal access token if you haven't yet done so.
 This is what you use when asked for a password when pushing a repo.
 To generate a token, click your User icon in the top right of the github page.
 Then select Settings > Developer settings > Personal access tokens > Generate new token.
 See the [github documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on setting the token scope.
 Be sure to save the token somewhere secure where you can look it up later, like a password manager, or you will have to recreate it.